mohithgg/subnet/README.md

 - Symbol: GMG7
 - Decimals: 18
 - Total Supply: Initially set to 0, can be increased through minting
-- Announcement: Provides a list of available in-game weapons for purchase
 ## Getting Started

 ### Executing the code